A Typical Fellowship Experience

 In mid-August, the Fellows disperse to attend graduate school in approved programs throughout the United States.
 Fellows must obtain master’s degrees in international affairs or a related subject, such as economics, history, political science, public administration, business administration, or public policy.
 They receive up to $42,000 annually in assistance for tuition, room, board, books and other related expenses.
-Currently, Rangel Fellows are doing graduate work in universities including Johns Hopkins, Columbia, Georgetown, Harvard, Yale, Tufts, Syracuse, American, George Washington, Denver, University of Texas, Austin, and the University of Pittsburgh.
+Currently, Rangel Fellows are doing graduate work in universities including Johns Hopkins, Columbia, Georgetown, Harvard, Yale, Tufts, Syracuse, American, George Washington, Denver, University of Texas at Austin, and the University of Pittsburgh.
 A number of universities provide supplemental financial assistance to any Rangel Fellow.
 Other universities provide financial assistance on a case-by-case basis.
 View our School Partners and email firstname.lastname@example.org to request the supplemental financial assistance information.

 In the summer between their first and second years of graduate school, Rangel Fellows participate in a 10-week overseas internship at a U.S. Embassy or Consulate overseas.
 Each internship experience is different, with Fellows working on a variety of issues and projects in different sections of the Embassies.
 In the past few years, Rangel Fellows have served in Nairobi, London, Tegucigalpa, Maseru, Luanda, Pretoria, Dakar, Kigali, Singapore, Tokyo, Vientiane, Phnom Penh, Seoul, Hanoi, Singapore, Tiblisi, Moscow, Vienna, Guatemala City, Quito, Santo Domingo, Lima, La Paz, Nassau, Cairo, Tunis, Rabat, Muscat and Doha.
 Fellows report that the internship has a dramatic impact on them, providing them with hands-on knowledge of U.S. foreign policy, conditions in specific countries, and the work and lifestyle of the Foreign Service.
 It sharpens their professional focus and enhances their language and communication skills.
 The Rangel Program provides a stipend, airline travel, and emergency medical insurance for this internship and reimburses for certain internship-related expenses, such as visas.

 Returning to the United States, Fellows complete their graduate work, maintaining a cumulative GPA of at least 3.2 on a 4.0 grading scale throughout their period of study.
-Upon successful completion of the Rangel Program and State Department entry requirements, Fellows receive an appointment to the Foreign Service, with a required five year of service in accordance with applicable law and State Department policy.
+Upon successful completion of the Rangel Program and State Department entry requirements, Fellows receive an appointment to the Foreign Service, with a required five year service in accordance with applicable law and State Department policy.